wasimhassanshah/Cutomer-churn-ANN-LR/README.md

 # Model

-I fit a logistic regression model using all of the features.The accuracy score of this model is found to be 0.79.
+I fit a logistic regression model using all of the features.The accuracy score of this model is found to be 0.77.
-Then I fit ANN model. .The accuracy score of this model is found to be 0.78
+Then I RandomForest Classifier model. .The accuracy score of this model is found to be 0.77 Then I fit ANN model. .The accuracy score of this model is found to be 0.73.
+Overall Logistic Regression gives good Recall Score which is required in this case to determine the number of true positives (correctly identified churners) to take preventive actions to decrease the loss in business

 # Data Set Information
 I used the IBM telecom dataset available from kaggle.com.The raw data contained 7043 rows (customers) and 20 columns (features).
 The “Churn” column was my target variable.